Bingula

 Bingula (Бингула, Binguľa) is a village in Serbia.
 It is situated in the Šid municipality, in the Srem District, Vojvodina province.
 The village has a Serb ethnic majority out of the entire population of 906 residents (2002 census) and with significant number of Slovaks in the entire population as well.

+History

+Following Ottoman retreat from the region, the Lordship of Ilok and Upper Syrmia was established, and the village became part of its domain.